MatheusMattana/clone-tabnews/README.md

 # clone-tabnews
-A clone of Tab News to follow Filipe Deschamps course.
+A clone of Tab News to follow Filipe Deschamps`s course.